sionzee/JDBC-ORM-Framework/readme.md

 > **Note:**

-> - For a custom connection use custom class which implement IConnection
+> - For a custom connection use custom class which is implementing IConnection
 > - EntityManager is needed everywhere!